snow-blade/blog/content/posts/coding-post.md

 ![end](term-cool-1.png)
 ![minimal](term-minimal-ex.png)

-### -  Prerequisites
+### - \# Prerequisites

-I assume that you are using a linux distribution, if not try out linux mint or install ubuntu on WSL, i also assume that you have access to an internet connection as you'll need to clone some github repositories.
+I assume that you are using a linux distribution, if not try out linux mint or install ubuntu on WSL, I also assume that you have access to an internet connection as you'll need to clone some github repositories.

-### -  Let's Go |
+### -  \# Let's Go |

 First of all let's open the terminal, for classic linux users just search for the terminal in your installed programs, as for WSL users it's the program that opens when you click on the ubuntu icon in your programs